Auditor report points to lax building permit oversight

 The report by Auditor General Jeff Griffiths says more than 146,000 building permits remain open — some stretching back as far as 1975 — for construction and renovation jobs around the city.

 You can click here to read the city auditor general's report into problems with the city's building permit process.

 Building permits are issued by the city for construction and renovation work.
 The permit process requires that a city inspector sign off on the work at various stages to ensure it has been performed correctly and in compliance with building codes.
 A permit remains open until the work receives a final inspection.

 Griffiths's office found that more than two thirds of Toronto's 146,000 active permits have not been inspected for more than a year, including thousands linked to fire and security upgrades.
 The report also found that in 70 per cent of cases where inspectors flagged a violation, there was no follow up inspection within a year to ensure the problem was addressed.

 Coun.
 Peter Milczyn, chair of the city's planning and growth committee, said he is alarmed by the findings.

-“To see that number of inspections simply not performed is really shocking,” he said.
-“It means the extent of the problem is far greater than simply delays.
-It leads you believe there are whole projects that aren't getting inspected properly,” he said.
+"To see that number of inspections simply not performed is really shocking," he said.
+"It means the extent of the problem is far greater than simply delays.
+It leads you to believe there are whole projects that aren't getting inspected properly," he said.

 Coun.
 Josh Colle said he's heard from homeowners who've pointed to lax oversight in the permit process.